Snowflake-Labs/sf-samples/samples/cortex-analyst/Cortex Analyst Tasty Bytes/README.md

 ## Running the example Streamlit app
 Navigate to the Streamlit page of the Snowflake UI and open the Streamlit app titled *Tasty Bytes Cortex Analyst*.
 The code here is similar to what was run in the Notebook, but also includes the Streamlit `CHAT_MESSAGE` and `CHAT_INPUT` widgets to create a user-friendly interface.

 [streamlit_standalone.py](streamlit_standalone.py) can be used if you'd like to run the Streamlit app outside of Snowflake.
-You will need to provide your Snowflake connection details to run this example outside of Snowflake.
+You will need to provide your Snowflake connection details to run this example outside of Snowflake ([docs](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-connect#connecting-using-the-connections-toml-file).